amih/META_II/README.md

+# A very small Meta_II meta compiler and an initial SQL-to-EOSIO smart contract compiler

 Playing with META_II from http://www.bayfronttechnologies.com/mc_tutorial.html
 I want to modify it to my needs, make it more approachable to others too.